-As a Program Officer, Amal Azimova is responsible for managing ICFJ’s programs that empower local newsrooms, journalists, and media organizations with a focus on the Eurasia region.
-Key projects Azimova works on are The Eurasia Media Innovation Challenge, Arthur F. Burns Fellowship, The World 2030, and The Regional Investigative Journalism Network.
-She also assists on A Digital Path to Entrepreneurship and Innovation for Latin America program.
+Amal Azimova is responsible for managing ICFJ programs that empower local newsrooms, journalists, and media organizations with a focus on the Eurasia region.
+Key projects Azimova works on are The Eurasia Media Innovation Challenge, Arthur F. Burns Fellowship, U.S. Facebook Video Accelerator, and Scaled Video Training in Asia.
+She also manages A Digital Path to Entrepreneurship and Innovation for Latin America program.

 Azimova graduated from The University of Denver’s Josef Korbel School of International Studies with a master’s degree in international studies.
 She specialized in democratization theory with a regional focus on the Middle East and Eurasia.
 She was the recipient of the P.E.O IPS Peace Scholarship.